altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 They didn’t have any military vessels, so they wouldn’t attack by sea.<br/>
 "Night raid.
 Belgaria will definitely attack at night."<br/>
 "Hmmm… I get it.
 I will get the troops ready."<br/>
-Freij pulled open the curtain and left the room—
+Freij pulled open the curtain and left the room—<br/>
 And went out to the corridor.<br/>
 "Guards!"<br/>
 A soldier standing by walked over immediately at his beckoning.<br/>